bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

       will still trigger authentication failure for the overall packet (the plaintext length is implicitly authenticated by ChaCha20Poly1305).
-    - A hash step is performed every 224[^38] messages to rekey the the encryption ciphers, in order to provide forward security.
+    - A hash step is performed every 224[^37] messages to rekey the encryption ciphers, in order to provide forward security.

 [^12]: **Is it acceptable to use a less standard construction for length